jusleg/regexify/README.md

 [View docs](http://www.rubydoc.info/gems/regexify/0.0.1/Regexify)

 Having fun with regex.
-It is possible?
+Is it possible?
 I think so.

 Regexify provides a simple interface to write regex in ruby